wentasah/novaboot/README.md

 With `novaboot` you can:

-1. Run NOVA in Qemu.
+1. Run an OS in Qemu.
 This is the default action when no other action is specified by command line switches.
-Thus running `novaboot ./script` (or `./script` as described above) will run Qemu with configuration specified in the _script_.
+Thus running `novaboot ./script` (or `./script` as described above) will run Qemu and make it boot the configuration specified in the _script_.
-2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2 and Pulsar) and copy it with all files needed for booting another, perhaps remote, location.
+2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2 and Pulsar) and copy it with all other files needed for booting to another, perhaps remote, location.

         ./script --server --iprelay